mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 * The Product Manager/Technical Writer creates a branch off the relevant documentation release branch
 * The documentation is updated with the approved content in that branch
- * If there are multiple pages to update for a specific feature/change try keep them all in the same branch for ease of management
+ * If there are multiple pages to update for a specific feature/change please keep them all in the same branch for ease of management
-* The PR is submitted and relevant reviewers added, including an editor, for final review
+* The PR is submitted and relevant reviewers added, including an editor (not the Technical Writer who wrote the docs), for final review
  * Include the link to the server/webapp repo issue in your PR for reference purposes
 * Once all reviews are complete, the PR is marked as **Reviews Complete** and merged into the documentation release branch by @amyblais